Montare27/camelot-ship-tours/README.md

 5. Once approved, your changes will be merged into the main repository.

 ## 📄 License
-The Ship Tours backend project is open source and released under the __MIT License__.
+The Ship Tours backend project is open source and released under the  <ins>MIT License </ins>.

 ## 📧 Contact
 If you have any questions or suggestions regarding the Ship Tours project, feel free to contact us at dmitriytkachenko350@gmail.com.
 We appreciate your interest and support!